phannguyenhenry/A2-Coding-Prototype-Project/README.md

 * [To Play](#to-play)

 ## General info
-This code prototype project features a 2D game that tests your reflex, reaction time, speed, and precision.
+Mindex Benchmark is a code prototype project featuring a 2D game that tests your reflex, reaction time, speed, and precision.

 ## Technologies
 Project is created with: